-Savings include money you set aside to cover future planned or unexpected expenses.
-It’s important to outline savings in any business plan as a way to achieve business goals, prepare for unforeseen events, maintain operations when sales are low, and earn interest, if you use a savings account at a financial institution.
+Savings includes money you set aside to cover future planned or unexpected expenses.
+It’s important to outline savings in any business plan as a way to achieve business goals, prepare for unforeseen events, maintain operations when sales are low and earn interest, if you use a savings account at a financial institution.

 Why is saving important for growing a business?